eso/edps-doc/source/kmos/reduction_chain.md

 # The KMOS data reduction flow.

-The overall data flow of the KMOS pipeline is displayed [here](figures/reduction_cascade.jpg).
+The overall data flow of the KMOS pipeline is displayed [here](figures/reduction_cascade.png).

-The reduction cascade is organized in tasks, which represent well defined steps in the process.
+The reduction cascade is organized in tasks, which represent well-defined steps in the process.
 Tasks can be grouped inside sub-workflows.
 Each task runs a recipe; the detailed description of the algorithms, input, outputs and recipe parameters used in each recipe are available